gordon-matt/Dependo/README.md

-# Dependable
+# Dependo

 ## Info

-Dependable is a library that let's you resolve dependencies from anywhere via a singleton call to `EngineContext.Current`.
+Dependo is a library that let's you resolve dependencies from anywhere via a singleton call to `EngineContext.Current`.
 This is mostly useful for resolving dependencies in static classes, including extensions methods.

 Additionally, the `Autofac` implementation (the only implementation thus far) provides an `IDependencyRegistrar` interface to let you register dependencies from anywhere, such as class libraries.